reactive-graph/reactive-graph/README.md

 <div style="background-color: #333333; padding: 10px 50px; font-size: 12pt;">

 A **graph** organizes highly interconnected data.
 The state of an `Entity Component System` can be ideally represented with the help of the graph.
-Inexor is the first game engine to introduce a graph as a basis.

 The main benefits of a graph are: